arnelify/arnelify-router-cpp/README.md

 * NodeJS (Bun) addon
 * FFI Support

 Please use this version with caution, as it may contain bugs and unfinished features.
-We are actively working on improving and expanding the server's capabilities, and we welcome your feedback and suggestions.
+We are actively working on improving and expanding the router's capabilities, and we welcome your feedback and suggestions.

 ## 🔗 Mentioned